 [Halbfish]: I didn't realize the status of this at that time to tell her.
 I left things in a prepared state with my staff, but I didn't realize at the time that I had to raise these issues.
-I also thought we were turning over our full file and I didn't think that there would be any issue as to this and she independently learned about it also because quickly her rather correspondence made note of it which completely eliminated any need when the court notices started coming in.
+I also thought we were turning over our full file and I didn't think that there would be any issue as to this and she independently learned about it quickly also because her rather correspondence made note of it which completely eliminated any need when the court notices started coming in.

-$[T75-13 \text{ to } T76-10.]^4$
+$[T75-13 to T76-10.]^4$

-4 "T" denotes the transcript of the DEC hearing on April 29, 2010.
+$^{^4}$ "T" denotes the transcript of the DEC hearing on April 29, 2010.